michaelborisov/text-analysis-lab/README.md

 ## Theory and Algorithm

 ### Preprocessing
-- remove all the unnecessary symbols;
+- Remove all the unnecessary symbols;
-- remove all the stop words;
+- Remove all the stop words;
-- remove all the numbers;
+- Remove all the numbers;
-- classify all the words with their lemma.
+- Classify all the words with their lemma.

 ### TF/IDF
 - Stands for **term frequency-inverse document frequency**
-- Our goal:
+- Our goals:
     1. Find the most important words for certain text;
     2. Learn the trend for this words during several years.